With my previous styles of trading I had some great years, and the occasional shocker.

 Other traders, like us at present, watch one market (or a few) and have strategies to trade that market no matter what its cycle.

-It does not matter which method is used.
+It does not matter which method.
 What is important is understanding the market cycle and using the appropriate trading strategy.

-That understanding, I have to say from personal experience, is the only time the ‘shocker’ can be eliminated.
+That understanding, I have to say from experience, eliminates the ‘shocker’.